dflock/duncanlock.net/content/posts/tech/a-marvellous-incomplete-compendium-of-reddit-automatons-bots.rst

 Footnotes & References
 --------------------------

-.. [#stats] `About Reddit, including some mind boggling statistics <http://www.reddit.com/about/>`_.
+.. [#stats] `About reddit, including some mind boggling statistics <http://www.reddit.com/about/>`_.
 .. [#bots] How many bots?
-No one really knows. `How to create a Reddit bot <https://praw.readthedocs.org/en/latest/>`_.
+No one really knows. `How to create a reddit bot <https://praw.readthedocs.org/en/latest/>`_.
 This being reddit, there's `a community <http://www.reddit.com/r/botwatch>`_ to keep an eye on them, too - and `/r/TheoryOfReddit <http://www.reddit.com/r/TheoryOfReddit/>`_ do `sometimes <http://www.reddit.com/r/TheoryOfReddit/comments/187n3n/reddit_has_bots_but_what_kinds_of_bots_are_there/>`_ `discuss <http://www.reddit.com/r/TheoryOfReddit/comments/1586yk/should_reddit_regulate_bots/>`_ bots.
 Well, `actually <http://www.reddit.com/r/TheoryOfReddit/comments/m5t1s/a_worrying_trend_for_reddits_bots/>`_ they `talk <http://www.reddit.com/r/IAmA/comments/kglw8/we_are_the_creators_of_the_automated_bots_on/>`_ `about <http://www.reddit.com/r/TheoryOfReddit/comments/k7xjw/lets_talk_about_bots/>`_ bots `quite a lot <http://www.reddit.com/r/TheoryOfReddit/search?q=bot&restrict_sr=on>`_.
 .. [#qkme_transcriber_faq] This is mostly quoted from the excellent qkme_transcriber bot's FAQ, `here <http://www.reddit.com/r/qkme_transcriber/comments/o426k/faq_for_the_qkme_transcriber_bot/>`_.
 .. [#api] **API**: An agreed way for one piece of software to talk to another.
 Often consists of functions you can call with parameters, that return different peices of information - or perform different actions - depending on the value of the parameters.
-In the case of websites, the functions map to URL's - pages that you can request, with the parameters on the end of the URL. **Why does Reddit have an API?** Well, people would find a way to get the same information somehow - often by brute force (acting like a very fast human making lots of requests) - which puts more strain on reddit's servers than just giving the data out in one go, on request - it also means that they get to set the rules when they make the API.
+In the case of websites, the functions map to URL's - pages that you can request, with the parameters on the end of the URL. **Why does reddit have an API?** Well, people would find a way to get the same information somehow - often by brute force (acting like a very fast human making lots of requests) - which puts more strain on reddit's servers than just giving the data out in one go, on request - it also means that they get to set the rules when they make the API.
 .. [#circlejerk] `/r/circlejerk <http://www.reddit.com/r/circlejerk/top/>`_ is a subreddit dedicated entirely to reddit satire.
 It's full of 'parodies' of 'karma whoring' posts and 'parodies' of endless pun threads.
 The thought that they have rigorous standards and actually kick people out for breaking them is almost funny in itself.
 .. [#bot_hosting] `/r/redditdev/ thread: Where do you all host your python-based bots? <http://www.reddit.com/r/redditdev/comments/1ixqu0/praw_where_do_you_all_host_your_pythonbased_bots/>`_ - turns out YTScreenhostBot is hosted on an old laptop.
-.. [#impersonate] `How easily could a computer program emulate the average Reddit commenter? <http://www.reddit.com/r/TheoryOfReddit/comments/tiqqg/how_easily_could_a_computer_program_emulate_the/>`_
+.. [#impersonate] `How easily could a computer program emulate the average reddit commenter? <http://www.reddit.com/r/TheoryOfReddit/comments/tiqqg/how_easily_could_a_computer_program_emulate_the/>`_
-.. [#what_is_karma] Internet Points!
-Reddit has a system called `Karma <http://www.reddit.com/wiki/faq#wiki_what_is_that_number_next_to_usernames.3F_and_what_is_karma.3F>`_ : "The number next to a username is called that user's "karma."
+.. [#what_is_karma] Internet Points! reddit has a system called `Karma <http://www.reddit.com/wiki/faq#wiki_what_is_that_number_next_to_usernames.3F_and_what_is_karma.3F>`_ : "The number next to a username is called that user's "karma."
 It reflects how much good the user has done for the reddit community.
 The best way to gain karma is to submit links that other people like and vote for."
 .. [#haiku_definition] `Haiku <http://en.wikipedia.org/wiki/Haiku>`_: In English, Haiku are traditionally three line verses, each line having 5, 7 & 5 syllables respectively.